 Ovarian sex cord-stromal tumours are rare, accounting for approximately three to five per cent of all primary ovarian cancers.

 The majority of ovarian sex cord-stromal tumours (60–95 per cent) are diagnosed at stage I and treated by surgery alone.
-When diagnosed at more advanced stages, or if they recur, a combination of surgery and chemotherapy is usually used.
+When diagnosed at more advanced stages, or if they recur (come back), a combination of surgery and chemotherapy is usually used.

 There are several different subtypes of sex cord ovarian tumours and steroid cell tumours, which can behave and respond differently to treatment.